 Power Corporation’s senior management team continually strives for excellence in crafting and executing the Corporation’s strategy.
 The team’s vision, entrepreneurial approach and leadership has resulted in significant value for shareholders over the long term.

-Mr. Plessis-Bélair has been Vice-Chairman of Power Corporation since 2008 and of Power Financial since 2012.
+Mr. Plessis-Bélair has been Vice-Chairman of Power Corporation since 2008.
+He was Vice-Chairman of Power Financial from 2012 until 2020.
 Previously, he was Vice-Chairman and Chief Financial Officer of Power Corporation and Executive Vice-President and Chief Financial Officer of Power Financial.

-Mr. Plessis-Bélair is a Fellow of the Québec Order of Chartered Professional Accountants.
+Mr. Plessis-Bélair was a Fellow of the Quebec Order of Chartered Professional Accountants until March 2019.
 He holds a degree in Business and Accounting and a Master of Business from HEC, an MBA from Columbia University, and a Bachelor of Arts from Université de Montréal.

-Mr. Tretiak was appointed Executive Vice-President and Chief Financial Officer of Power Corporation and Power Financial in May 2012.
-He is a director of Power Financial’s subsidiary companies Great-West Lifeco, Canada Life, Empower Retirement, Putnam Investments, PanAgora Asset Management, IGM Financial, IG Wealth Management and Mackenzie.
+Mr. Tretiak has been Executive Vice-President and Chief Financial Officer of Power Corporation and Power Financial since 2012.
+He is a director of a number of Power Corporation subsidiaries, including Great-West Lifeco, Canada Life, Empower Retirement, Putnam Investments, PanAgora Asset Management, IGM Financial, IG Wealth Management and Mackenzie.

 Mr. Tretiak joined Investors Group in 1988 and was Executive Vice-President and Chief Financial Officer of IGM Financial until 2012.
-In this role, he was responsible for all financial functions at IGM Financial and its subsidiaries: Investors Group, Mackenzie Financial and Investment Planning Counsel.
+In this role, he was responsible for all financial functions at IGM Financial and its subsidiaries.

 Throughout his career, Mr. Tretiak has been an active member in professional industry groups including the Institute of Chartered Accountants, Financial Executives International, the Certified Financial Planners, and the Institute of Internal Auditors.
 He has served with national organizations such as the Investment Funds Institute of Canada, the Canadian Chamber of Commerce Economic and Taxation Committee and the Canadian Institute of Chartered Accountants.